chupinmaxime/wordcloud/README.md

 ### With MikTEX and Windows

-These two systems are unknown to the author of MPchess, so we refer to their documentation to add local packages:
+These two systems are unknown to the author of Wordcloud, so we refer to their documentation to add local packages:
 [http://docs.miktex.org/manual/localadditions.html](http://docs.miktex.org/manual/localadditions.html)